LaminJuwara/laminjuwara.github.io/README.md

 ### Lamin's personal website

-This is where I huff and puff about personal things nobody cares about.
+This is where I write about personal things.